PhoebeYahengWu/movie-search-tool/README.md

 ## Tech/Framework Used
+React, Bootstrap, API

 ## Usage
-Enter any movie name in English and click the search button.
+Enter a movie name in English and click the search button.

 ## Contributor
 Phoebe Yaheng Wu